Citrix-TechSpecialist/NetScaler-ADC-and-MAS-Integration-with-Cisco-APIC/Scenario3/README.md

 	![Figure 11](images/Figure11.png)

 	> **NOTE**: W ait until both devices in the device cluster are in a stable state before proceeding.
-It may take up to 30 seconds and you may need to click the   icon.
+It may take up to 30 seconds and you may need to click the refresh icon.

 15. Create the Application Profile as follows: